MrCee/InvoicePlane-DockerX/README.md

 ### 🔍 No hidden state

-Everything important should be visible, inspectable, and traceable.
+Everything important is visible and inspectable.

 ---

 ### 🔁 Host and container must agree

-If `.env`, runtime, and application state differ, the system is broken.
+`.env`, runtime, and application state must stay aligned.

-The finalizer exists to keep them aligned.

 ---

 ### 🛠️ No blind operations

-- no direct database imports
+- no direct DB imports
 - no silent overwrites
 - no unsafe assumptions